kennethaweberii/Neck_Muscle_Segmentation/README.md

 3. Download the model file here: https://office365stanford-my.sharepoint.com/:u:/g/personal/kenweber_stanford_edu/EZjYg_yWeeRKtlWEi3IlmmoBuggmrsdsCCx9QFwXsvuKkw?e=bgNNvE
     * File is >100 MB and too big for GitHub
 4. Copy model.ckpt-100000.meta into ./Neck_Muscle_Segmentation/neck_muscle_segmentation_model/models/
-5. Enter into the Neck_Muscle_Segmentation folder
+5. In the command line, navigate to the Neck_Muscle_Segmentation folder
 6. Create a conda environment:
     * conda env create -f environment_cpu.yml
       * Use environment_gpu.yml if you want to use GPU version of tensorflow (Not tested)
 7. Activate the conda environment:
     * conda activate Neck_Muscle_Segmentation
-8. Update path_to_search, filename_contains, and filename_not_contains to folder with IP and OP images
+8. In a text editor, open inference.ini, and update path_to_search, filename_contains, and filename_not_contains to the folder with the IP and OP images
 9. Run net_segment command to perform segmentations:
     * net_segment -c inference.ini inference